garthmortensen/certifications/readme.md

 # About

+Why the certifications?
 Because I like them.
 They give me a structured base to build on, fill in gaps, and sometimes add depth to what I already know.

 * AWS Cloud Practitioner
 * Google Analytics